Monika-Dangar/Job-Finder/README.md

 3. **Search and Apply:**
    - Users can search for job opportunities and apply directly through the platform, streamlining the job application process.

+Feel free to give any suggestions or feedbacks!

 4. **Profile Updates:**
    - Users can update their profiles, add new skills, manage projects, and keep their resumes up-to-date.